Relative free splitting and free factor complexes I: Hyperbolicity: Introduction to Part I

-A \emph{free splitting} of $F_n$ is a minimal action of $F_n$ on a nontrivial simplicial tree $T$ with trivial edge stabilizers and with finitely many edge orbits.
-The set of conjugacy classes of nontrivial vertex stabilizers forms a free factor system of $F_n$ denoted $\F(T)$ (see Section~\ref{SectionFSSucc}).
+\textbf{Relative free splitting complexes of $F_n$.} A \emph{free splitting} of $F_n$ is a minimal action of $F_n$ on a nontrivial simplicial tree $T$ with trivial edge stabilizers and with finitely many edge orbits.
+The set of conjugacy classes of nontrivial vertex stabilizers forms a free factor system of $F_n$ called the \emph{elliptic} free factor system of $T$, and denoted $\Fell T$ (see Section~\ref{SectionFSSucc}).
 Two free splittings which differ by an equivariant homeomorphism are equivalent.
-Collapsing equivariant subgraphs of free splittings defines a partial ordering on equivalence classes which is denoted $S \collapsesto T$.

-The \emph{free splitting complex of $F_n$ relative to a free factor system $\A$}, denoted $\FS(F_n;\A)$, is the simplicial realization of the partial ordering $\collapsesto$ restricted to equivalence classes of free splittings $T$ such that $\A \sqsubset \F(T)$; here we allow equality $\A=\F(T)$.
-The familiar case $\FS(F_n;\emptyset)$ is the free splitting complex of $F_n$ as studied in~\FSOne.
+Collapsing invariant subgraphs of free splittings defines a partial ordering on equivalence classes which is denoted $S \collapsesto T$.
+Fixing a free factor system~$\A$, and restricting the collapse partial order to equivalence classes of those free splittings $T$ such that $\A \sqsubset \Fell T$ (here allowing $\A=\Fell T$), the geometric realization of the resulting partially ordered set is, by definition, the \emph{free splitting complex of~$F_n$ rel~$\A$}.
+Again, the familiar case $\FS(F_n)=\FS(F_n;\emptyset)$ is the free splitting complex of~$F_n$ as studied in~\FSOne.

-\begin{theorem} For any proper free factor system $\A$ of $F_n$, the complex $\FS(F_n;\A)$ is nonempty, connected, and hyperbolic. \end{theorem}
+\begin{theorem} For any nonfull free factor system $\A$ of $F_n$, the complex $\FS(F_n;\A)$ is nonempty, connected, and hyperbolic. \end{theorem}

-\begin{theorem} For any nonexceptional free factor system $\A$ of $\Gamma$, the complex $\FF(\Gamma;\A)$ is positive dimensional, connected, and hyperbolic. \end{theorem}
+\begin{theorem} For any nonexceptional free factor system $\A$ of $\Gamma$, the complex $\CFFS(F_n;\A)$ is positive dimensional, connected, and hyperbolic. \end{theorem}